adelarsq/adelarsq/README.md

 I’m a software enginner living on Realeza, Brazil. 🌎

-I also have worked with theoretical physics for some time.
+I love God and my family. 👶🏻👨🏻👩🏻👦🏻🐶

 I work with many things related with software development. 🧩

-I love God and my family. 👶🏻👨🏻👩🏻👦🏻🐶
+I also have worked with theoretical physics for some time. 🪐

 I like to draw, paint, animes, plant bonsais and play online games. 🖼